 Moreover, the Annals of Internal Medicine featured a study which showed that patients who used chiropractic treatment to relieve neck pain were more than twice as likely to be pain-free as those who relied on medications.

 Causes of neck pain are numerous, but if let untreated the pain and discomfort can affect one’s quality of life.
-Chiropractic treatment is a natural approach towards pain relief* and its efficacy is well-documented.
+Chiropractic treatment is a natural approach towards pain relief and its efficacy is well-documented.
 So, if you’re experiencing acute or chronic neck pain, scheduling an appointment at the chiropractor’s office is a good way to be proactive about this problem.
+Do not hesitate to give chiropractics a try and convince yourself of its benefits with regard to neck pain.